AR123456/MERN-Stack-ECOM/README.md

 ## Usage

-If you would like to take the app for a spin use one of the test users.
+If you would like to take the app for a spin reach out to me for test users.

-### Sample User Logins

-Contact me for full demo !